 - refrain from driving with any measurable BAC (this is California’s “zero tolerance” law for people on DUI probation).

-People on felony probation who are accused of violating their terms will have a probation violation hearing.
-If the probationer loses the hearing, the judge can impose one of three consequences for a felony probation violation.
+If you are on felony probation and are accused of violating your terms, you will have a probation violation hearing.
+If you lose the hearing, the judge can impose one of three consequences for a felony probation violation.
 The court can either:

-- give the probationer a warning and reinstate the same terms,
+- give you a warning and reinstate the same terms,

 - modify the terms to include harsher conditions, or

-- revoke probation completely and remand the person to prison.
+- revoke probation completely and remand you to prison.

 Legal References: